-- Assistant Professor of Spanish and Culture Studies
+- Associate Professor of Spanish and Culture Studies

 Dr. Carlos M. Amador’s scholarship and teaching focus on Spanish Language, Latin American and Transnational Studies with an emphasis on cultural production (literature, film, the plastic arts) and cutting edge cultural theory.
 His research analyzes the relationship between twentieth and twenty-first century cultural production, formalism in genre, ethics and Marxist and Post-Marxist political theory, as well as Anthropocene studies.
 His interests include: Latin American and Iberian Literature, Contemporary Critical Theory and Political Economy, the Anthropocene and the Capitalocene, and outsider subjectivities.

 Since arriving in 2014, He has published a book called: Ethics and Literature in Chile, Argentina, and Paraguay, 1970-2000: From the Singular to the Specific in Palgrave MacMillan’s Literatures of the Americas series and several articles on Latin American Literature and Cultural Theory.